juanjaragavi/budgetbee/src/content/blog/the-difference-between-saving-and-investing-which-should-you-do-first.md

 Here's a common approach:

 1. **Build a Starter Emergency Fund:** Begin by saving a smaller amount, perhaps $500 or $1,000, to cover minor emergencies.
 This prevents small setbacks from forcing you into debt.
 2. **Pay Off High-Interest Debt:** Tackle any high-interest debt, like credit card balances.
 The interest you save often outweighs the potential returns from investing.
-Consider strategies for getting out of debt if this is a major hurdle.
+Consider strategies for getting out of debt if this is a major hurdle by exploring [debt consolidation options](/blog/should-you-consolidate-debt-comparing-balance-transfers-personal-loans-and-helocs).
 3. **Build a Full Emergency Fund:** Once high-interest debt is under control, focus on building your full emergency fund (3-6 months of essential expenses).
 This is your crucial safety net.
+Learn about the best places to keep your emergency fund in our guide on [High-Yield Savings Accounts vs. Money Market Accounts](/blog/high-yield-savings-accounts-vs-money-market-accounts-where-to-keep-your-emergency-fund).
 4. **Start Investing for Long-Term Goals:** With a solid emergency fund in place, you can now confidently allocate money towards investing for long-term goals like retirement.
 Take advantage of tax-advantaged accounts like 401(k)s or IRAs.
+For beginners, our guide on [The Basics of Investing](/blog/the-basics-of-investing-how-to-get-started-without-being-an-expert) provides essential information to get started.
 5. **Save for Mid-Term Goals:** As you continue investing for the long term, you can also save for mid-term goals (3-10 years away) in separate savings or lower-risk investment accounts.

 This sequence ensures you have a stable financial base before exposing your money to the risks of the market.